Rachel Spencer

 Available For Media Comment.

-Rachel’s current research interests include legal ethics, clinical legal education, experiential learning, the links between law, literature and popular culture, how media representations of lawyers (both real and fictional) affect access to justice, and the role of narrative in the adversarial system.
-Rachel has published various books, book chapters and journal articles on a variety of areas of law, legal ethics and legal education.
-In 2012 Rachel received an Excellence in Teaching Award from UniSA.
+Rachel’s research interests have included legal ethics, clinical legal education, experiential learning, the links between law, literature and popular culture, how media representations of lawyers (both real and fictional) affect access to justice, and the role of narrative in the adversarial system.
+Rachel has published various books, book chapters and journal articles on a variety of areas of law, legal ethics, legal education, true crime writing and life writing.

 Work Integrated Learning and Practical Legal Skills